shreeshailaya/C-DAC-Notes/Python/Readme.md

 - return multiple values in functions
 - `a,b = add_sub(val1,val2)`
 - tracking the values passed to function
-- mutabale values can be change like list, variables cannot
+- mutable values can be change like list, variables cannot
 ```python
 def myFun(x):
 	x[1]=10